Top 7 Causes of Privacy Incidents in 2026 and How Strong Incident Management Prevents Them

 Perhaps the most preventable cause of privacy incidents is inadequate preparation.
 Organizations without documented incident response plans, clearly defined responsibilities, or regular testing often panic when an incident occurs.

-Incident management is no longer just a security function; it is a core pillar of privacy governance.
+Privacy incident management is no longer just a security function.
+It has become a core pillar of enterprise governance.

 Turning Incident Management Into a Strategic Advantage